FaithAlone.net

 Many maintain that Christians are saved by faith alone, but insist that one also must "call upon the name of the Lord" in order to accept the gift of Salvation.
 Therefore, they mandate that a new convert must ask for Salvation via a sinner's prayer.

-The most common proof text for this doctrine is found in Romans chapter 10:
+The main proof text for this doctrine is found in Romans chapter 10:

 Romans 10:9-10, 13